Center of Excellence in Neurosurgery

 The applicant facility performs at least 200 neurosurgical procedures annually.

-Each applicant surgeon has served as the primary surgeon for at least 150 neurosurgical procedures in their lifetime, and performs at least 100 procedures annually.
+Each applicant surgeon performs at least 100 procedures annually and has served as the primary surgeon for at least 150 neurosurgical procedures in their lifetime.

 For surgeons, procedures performed at any facility may be used toward volume.
 Surgeons must have served as the primary surgeon for a procedure to qualify.
 If the surgeon’s role as primary surgeon has been properly documented, procedures performed during fellowship may qualify.
 Cases in which the surgeon served as co-surgeon or assisting surgeon do not qualify.